220613-Reston-Java-Angular-AWS/Curriculum-Notes/Week-1/README.md

 # Tuesday

 ## Environment Variables
+> [Here](https://www.youtube.com/watch?v=bd65z5VZ7L4) is a great in depth video to the explains Environment Variables.

 ## Package Managers

 ## File Permissions
 ## How To Do Well in QC
 ## Coding Challenges - General Guide